Think, feel, and act rights-based

 How I learned to think rights-based

-Around 2005, I realized the limits of community-based interventions in Ethiopia.
-We worked in a large program on soil and water conservation with terracing, protected forest closures, and gully rehabilitation.
-While the technical side was sound, for instance, the type of terracing, or the plants used to rehabilitate the gullies, there was a creeping realization that the main challenge was not the technology, but the political and legal framework of the country.
+Around 2005, I realised the limits of community-based interventions in Ethiopia.
+We worked in a large soil and water conservation program with terracing, protected forest closures, and gully rehabilitation.
+While the technical side was sound, for instance, the type of terracing or the plants used to rehabilitate the gullies, there was a creeping realisation that the main challenge was not the technology but the political and legal framework of the country.

 The ecological tragedy in the country was just too obvious, despite the claims that millions and millions of trees were planted each year.
 Citizens did not adhere to by-laws, national park borders, or to half-heartedly proclaimed forest closure areas.
 Why?
 Because by-laws were not enforced.
-There was a vacuum of power when it came to protecting or rehabilitating the environment at all levels, from the national level down to the village.
+There was a vacuum of power when it came to protecting or rehabilitating the environment at all levels, from the national to the village level.

-Around that time, a friend recommended the book, Political Ecology, by Paul Robbins to get a new perspective.
+Around that time, a friend recommended the book, Political Ecology, by Paul Robbins, to get a new perspective.
 It was an eye-opener.
-I realized that unless the structural side changes, for instance in terms of political participation, citizenship, and the rule of law, the environmental tragedy cannot be resolved.
+I realised that the environmental tragedy cannot be resolved unless the structural side changes, for instance, in terms of political participation, citizenship, and the rule of law.
 This realization made me think and act more along advocacy and rights.
-I started initiating advocacy programs that contributed to legal frameworks that encouraged community ownership over natural resources and incentivized protection.
+I started initiating advocacy programs contributing to legal frameworks encouraging community ownership over natural resources and incentivised protection.

 A few years later, I started working in India.
-During my meetings in dalit [1] communities in Madhya Pradesh, my emotions shifted.
-To date, dalits live here in separated parts of the village, remain caught up in the caste system.
-Upper caste villagers, and often enough the state system too, discriminate against dalits.
-Different plates for dalit children in schools, violence against dalit women, the profession of manual scavenging, of cleaning dry toilets for the higher castes, and even bonded labor is still a reality in many of those villages.
-Here, I could feel the injustice like never before, the unethical distribution of power in a village and the day-in and day-out consequences of that system on citizens’ lives.
-It made me angry, and I felt I could relate to the struggle dalits face.
+My emotions shifted during my meetings in Dalit [1] communities in Madhya Pradesh.
+Dalits live in separate parts of the village and remain caught up in the caste system.
+Upper caste villagers, and often enough the state system too, discriminate against Dalits.
+Different plates for Dalit children in schools, violence against Dalit women, the profession of manual scavenging, of cleaning dry toilets for the higher castes, and even bonded labour is still a reality in many of those villages.
+Here, I could feel the injustice like never before, the unethical distribution of power in a town and the day-in and day-out consequences of that system on citizens’ lives.
+It made me angry, and I felt I could relate to the struggle Dalits face.

-At the time, we worked closely with Jansahas, a local NGO that works on dalit rights, on building dalit institutions, on campaigns, and on legal services.
-I admire the work of Jansahas.
-It felt like they do the right things to fight such deeply entrenched discrimination.
-The dalits have constitutional and human rights, which need to be protected.
-In fact, everyone has human rights that need protection.
+At the time, we worked closely with Jansahas, an NGO that works on dalit rights, building dalit institutions, campaigns, and legal services.
+I admire Jansahas's work.
+It felt like they did the right thing to fight such deeply entrenched discrimination.
+The Dalits have constitutional and human rights that need to be protected.
+Everyone has human rights that need protection.

 What is a human rights-based approach?

-A human rights-based approach (HRBA) is about enabling people (the rights-holder) to know and claim their rights and about increasing the ability and accountability of individuals and institutions (the duty bearers) who are responsible for respecting, protecting, and fulfilling rights.
+A human rights-based approach (HRBA) aims to enable people (the rights holders) to know and claim their rights and to increase the ability and accountability of individuals and institutions (the duty bearers) who are responsible for respecting, protecting, and fulfilling rights.
 The approach is grounded on the principle that every human has a set of universal rights.

 Here are two examples: